aws/amazon-freertos/README.md

     * vStartMQTTBLEEchoDemo

 For BLE to work, define the endpoint in ```demos\common\include\aws_clientcredential.h``` and a _thing name_ of 23 characters or less.

+BLE devices with no WiFi or Ethernet capabilities can interact with the MQTT message broker for AWS IoT using a proxy device.
+Please refer to the [iOS](https://github.com/aws/amazon-freertos-ble-ios-sdk) and [Android](https://github.com/aws/amazon-freertos-ble-android-sdk) SDK for Amazon FreeRTOS to learn more.

 ## Getting Started